Weistd/C/README.md

 README file for CS455 Final Project COVID-19 TRACKER

+COVID-19 TRACKER is a android app which is designed to show the detialed information covid-19 cases over the Canada and the world.
+This app was implmented by using the android studio and can be downloaded by downloading entire project file and using andoird studio to install it in your android protable devices.

 In this README file the usage and the implementation will be explained in detail

 ## Table of Contents